axadam/Numerical/README.md

 * `xmsin(_:)` - Calculate x - sin(x) with precision even when x is small

+* `signum` - property on `FloatingPoint` that gives a value of same sign and magnitude 1 (or zero if the magnitude is 0)

+* `absmax(_:_:)` - Returns whichever of the two arguments has a larger magnitude regardless of sign.
+This is just a generic version of FloatingPoint's `maximumMagnitude` static function.

 ### Special functions

 A collection of functions with many applications in stats/ml and the sciences.